dat-ecosystem-archive/multidrive/README.md

 Delete a named `hyperdrive` from the `multidrive` instance. __Does not delete any files on disk__, only the record that's part of `multidrive`.

+## FAQ
+### How can I get the location of a drive?
+Each `hyperdrive` exposes a `.location` property which is the location where the drive is currently stored.

 ## Installation
 ```sh
 $ npm install multidrive